Jensen-holm/Sports-Ref-Time-Travel-Sim/README.md

 * If there is a runner on 2nd base and the batter hits a single, the runner will always score (working on base running probability)
 * If there is a runner on 1st and the batter hits into an in play out, there is no double play (working on double play probability)
-* The starting pitcher always goes all 9 innings in each game (working on cycling through relievers after the 6th inning of games)
+* The starting pitcher always goes all 9 innings in each game (working on cycling through relievers after the 6th inning or so of games)
 * The automatic lineup function sorts all hitters by total bases and uses the top 9 for the lineup
 * The automatic rotation funciton sorts all starting pitchers by innings pitched and uses the top 10 to hopefully include a couple relievers
 * working on incorperating righty / lefty, home / away splits